radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-details/delete-environment.md

 ---
 keywords:
 title: Delete an Environment from its Detailed View
-description: Steps required to delete a specific environment from its detailed view
+description: Learn how to delete environments in Environment Operations Center.
 ---
 # Delete an Environment from its Detailed View